performancecopilot/pcp/docs/pcp-programmers-guide.rst

 In-Process (DSO) Method
 ^^^^^^^^^^^^^^^^^^^^^^^

-DSO PMDA building dlopen man page dynamic shared object DSO interprocess communication IPC IPC DSOThis method of building a PMDA uses a Dynamic Shared Object (DSO) that is attached by PMCD, using the platform-specific shared library manipulation interfaces such as ``dlopen(3)``, at initialization time.
+This method of building a PMDA uses a Dynamic
+Shared Object (DSO) that is attached by PMCD, using the platform-specific shared library manipulation interfaces such as ``dlopen(3)``, at initialization time.
 This is the highest performance